 Well, you could use your own.
 Check your Google Analytics account and extract the number of users and page views that your site has generated, within a period of time.

 You can also branch out and use other people’s data and results to create your content.
-Just recently, Brian Dean used the data from two of his readers (or students) to create an in-depth article that generated over 400 comments and close to 1,500 social shares.
+Just recently, Brian Dean used the data from two of his readers (or students) to create an in-depth article that generated over 400 comments and close to 1,500 social media marketing shares.
 Take a look:

 4).
 Write your content and make it in-depth: Once you’ve written your headline and gathered all of the data that you need to create your content, it’s time to write your article.

 This is consistently reported as one of the biggest challenges that businesses face.
 According to Search Engine Watch, 52% of B2B content marketers are struggling to create content that engages their target audience.

 You need to have a clear outline that you can follow.
 That’s exactly how I write my detailed and in-depth articles.

 They should contain 2000 or more words, because recent observations, studies and experiments show that Google tends to rank content that’s detailed and data driven more higher than shorter content.

 I’ve seen the same result as well.
 On this blog, I have been consistent with publishing long, in-depth content.
 Typically, my articles are 5000 words or more in length and contain lots of data, charts and screenshots.
 I consistently link out, appropriately, to authority sites, as well.
 In April, this blog generated over 80,000 visitors.

 Having a variety of content makes promotion a lot easier.
 It frees you from the constraints of being tied to a particular platform that you’re not terribly excited about.

 According to Content Marketing Institute, 9% of B2B marketers are challenged by the process of creating a variety of content.